Editorial photograph of an SAP procurement team reviewing a Digital Access document count and a buyer side conversion analysis on the boardroom screen

 7 min read

-Editorial photograph of an SAP renewal team reviewing Digital Access conversion math and a buyer side negotiation strategy
+SAP renewal team reviewing a Digital Access conversion analysis

 Count the documents.
 Control the bid.

 We run SAP Digital Access conversions across ECC and S/4HANA estates.
-Median 15 percent recovery on the conversion through document counting, scope tests, and bundled commercial terms.
+Median 15 percent recovery through independent counting, scope tests, and bundled commercial terms.

 Buyer side intelligence, monthly.

 Cost benchmarks, license rightsizing patterns, and the negotiation moves that worked.
-Written for buyer side teams running active vendor decisions.
+Written for buyer side teams running active SAP decisions.